WahajAli14/demo-repe/README.md

 # demo-repe
-This is the course of python which i learned from youtube
+This is the course of python which i learned from youtube.